lijinlunbeng/Project-RobotArm-/README.md

 # Project-RobotArm

 ## Task
 Put a self-learning robot by a conveyor and let it learn for itself what to do.
-The robot has a GPU, cameras, depth sensors and a mechanic arm.
-Literal analysis only.
-The code is yet to be completed.
+A repository for EC601 Product Design Section A2 Team 5 project.

-Author:
+## Contributors:

-Yongjie Yang yangyj@bu.edu
+Yongjie Yang - yangyj@bu.edu

-Sen Zhang jasonall@bu.edu
+Sen Zhang - jasonall@bu.edu

 **If you like this project, please give us a star**